On This Page

 Year 12 applicants

 Your ATAR will determine your eligibility for entry into our undergraduate courses.
-Search the ATAR cut-offs for students who started in 2016.
+Search the ATAR cut-offs for students who commenced in 2017.

 If you fall short of the cut-off, you could still potentially gain admission to one of our courses with the Year 12 Bonus Scheme.